heureka/vbc-widget/README.md

-# vbc-widget
+# VbC Widget
-Heureka's Verified by Customers Widget
+🚧 Heureka's Verified by Customers Widget — Work in Progress